Running host programs in isolation inside one-off Docker containers

 I use vanilla Debian Jessie as a run platform there, mostly because this is what most of my servers run.

-The script covers setting up SELinux and mounting the directory from which it is run as /mnt
+The script covers setting up SELinux and mounting the directory from which it is run as /mnt inside the container while also having the default non-root user added.

 Run Jessie, run !